w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 ### Header syntax

-We chose action=signout-all to make it clear that this header should only be sent when all accounts from this IDP are signed out.

-We could instead or in addition have allowed notifying the user agent of individual accounts being signed in/out, such as:
+We could instead or in addition have allowed notifying the user agent of individual accounts being logged in/out, such as:

 ```
 SignIn-Status: action=signin; count=2; type=idp